-Fuel injection is by far the most effective and efficient method of fuel delivery, but that doesn’t mean carburetors don’t have their own advantages.
-Although fuel injection provides more accurate air to fuel ratios, they are far more expensive than carburetors, and harder to fix.
+When comparing carburetors to fuel injection systems, fuel injection is the most effective and efficient method of fuel delivery, but carburetors do have their own advantages.
+While fuel injection provides more accurate air to fuel ratios, they are more expensive than carburetors and harder to fix.

 But there is more at stake than just prices of repairs and fuel economy.
 Carburetors and fuel injection systems have their own lists of advantages and disadvantages, and so we need to look at each one in more detail to find out which one really does come out on top.

 A Brief Overview Of How A Carburetor Works

 Carburetors are mechanical components found in most older cars, and some modern race cars and small motorcycles.
 They were the most popular method of fuel delivery for combustion engines until the 1980s and are often simply referred to as carbs.
 They are made of metal and are found connected to the engine and a fuel reservoir, which is separate from the fuel tank itself.

 The mechanism of a carb looks quite complex, but it is essentially a system of valves and tubes that take advantage of a physical phenomenon called the venturi effect.
 Essentially, there is a narrowing of the tube inside the carburetor that causes air to speed up as it passes through it.
 As the gas pedal is pressed, more air is allowed to pass through the carb, which speeds up even more.

 Air Pressure Differences